Astros vs. White Sox Player Props Betting Odds

 Tucker Stats

-- Kyle Tucker has five doubles, six home runs, 21 walks and 25 RBI (35 total hits).
-He has swiped six bases.
+- Kyle Tucker has five doubles, six home runs, 21 walks and 25 RBI (36 total hits).
+He has stolen six bases.

-- Tucker heads into this matchup looking to extend his two-game hit streak.
-During his last five outings he is batting .167 with a double, two walks and two RBI.
+- Tucker has picked up at least one hit in three straight games.
+During his last five outings he is batting .158 with a double, a walk and an RBI.

 Tucker Recent Games